Legatia/Tai/docs/Sui_ecosystem_possibilities.md

 • Equity NFTs & Revenue Splits
 • Ads & Moderation

-Nautilus (yes, the Cephalopod of Sui) is one of the most underrated pieces in the ecosystem, and for a streaming platform like Chillie, it quietly unlocks a few powers you don’t get from the other components.
+Nautilus (yes, the Cephalopod of Sui) is one of the most underrated pieces in the ecosystem, and for a streaming platform like Tai, it quietly unlocks a few powers you don’t get from the other components.

 Nautilus is essentially a **Sui-native indexer + data engine** that exposes: